segmentio/segment-docs/src/engage/trait-activation/id-sync.md

 To set up ID Sync with [Audiences](/docs/engage/audiences/):

 1. Navigate to **Engage** > **Audiences**.
 2. [Create a new Audience](/docs/engage/audiences/).
-From the **Select Destination** tab in the Audience builder, select your destination or destination function.
+From the **Select Destination** tab in the Audience builder, select your destination.
 - If you don't see any destinations to add, you'll need to [add the destination](/docs/connections/destinations/add-destination/#adding-a-destination) or [destination function](docs/connections/functions/destination-functions/#create-a-destination-function) to your Engage space first.
-- For existing audiences, you'll find your connected destination or destination function on the Audience Overview page.
+- For existing audiences, you'll find your connected destination on the Audience Overview page.
 3. In the **Event Settings** section, you'll see two options: **Default Setup** and **Customized Setup**.
 To use ID Sync, select [**Customized Setup**](#customized-setup).

 ### Set up ID Sync with Journeys

 You can configure ID Sync with Journeys as you're creating or editing your journey in the [builder](/docs/engage/journeys/build-journey/).

-1. From a journey step, select the destination or destination function you're going to use with ID Sync.
+1. From a journey step, select the destination you're going to use with ID Sync.
-2. On the Connection Settings tab, select **Customized Setup** and use the corresponding [steps below](#customized-setup) to customize which identifiers you want to map downstream to your destination or destination function.
+2. On the Connection Settings tab, select **Customized Setup** and use the corresponding [steps below](#customized-setup) to customize which identifiers you want to map downstream to your destination.

 ### Default setup